thaeber/figure-tools/README.md

                 **kws)
 ```

 The first parameter should be the full path of the python script used to generate the figure.
-Within a python script it is recommended to use the predefined `__file__` variable, which the imports populates with the full path and name of the current file.
+Within a python script it is recommended to use the predefined `__file__` variable, which the imports system populates with the full path and name of the current file.
 Internally the `save_figure` function replaces the '.py' suffix with the appropriate suffix for the requested image format.
 Thus, `save_figure` is most commonly called as:

 ```python
 save_figure(__file__)